 After arriving in style (Amy by helicopter and Ruth by a vintage Rolls) their guests took their seats on the outdoor benches at the venue surrounded by colourful flags and flowers.
 With their closest friends and family present the brides walked down the aisle to the song ‘A Millions Dreams’ from The Greatest Showman which did not leave a dry eye in the house.
 The couple broke from tradition – after legally being married the day before – they chose their ‘bearded best man’ as Amy described him to officiate their ceremony.
 Amy said “we chose Adam to be both our master of ceremonies and wedding officiant – we’d both known him since uni so he put his own personal touch on our beautiful blessing ceremony.”

-After reciting their own written vows the couple walked excitedly back down the aisle as gleeful wedding guests threw colourful knitted pom poms instead of confetti.
+After reciting their own written vows the couple walked excitedly back down the aisle as gleeful wedding guests threw colourful knitted pom-poms instead of confetti.
+If you were interested in the use of these pom-poms that the ladies used, check out my blog piece about making your wedding more eco friendly.
+In this I talk about all different elements to weddings and discuss confetti in great detail.
 The couple played games of KUBB at the reception as guests mingled and ate gorgeous canapés from the Salted Orange Food Company.
 With hilarious speeches and energetic dancing throughout the evenings festivities it was hard to know which was the couples favourite part of their wedding – so I asked them a couple of questions!

 What was the best moment of your day?

 Gosh!
 What a hard question!
 It’s sounds cliche but we enjoyed every moment of it!
 We both felt as though we were gliding through the day, as if we were floating.
-If we had to pick one moment it would be the walk back down the isle as a married couple when our guests through coloured Pom Poms in the air as we walked, hand in hand, to the tune of ‘I love you, always forever!’ by Betty Who.
+If we had to pick one moment it would be the walk back down the aisle as a married couple when our guests through coloured pom poms in the air as we walked, hand in hand, to the tune of ‘I love you, always forever!’ by Betty Who.